|

 Select a key under NameSpace and watch the name that appears in the right pane under Data.

-Once you find it, right-click its key (again, under NameSpace in the left pane), select Delete,
+Once you find it, right-click its key (again, under NameSpace in the left pane), select

 then click Yes to confirm.
 Close the Registry Editor, click the desktop to place the focus there,